strubell/11-767/labs/03_pruning.md

 Throughout this lab, we will use the term **sparsity level** to refer to the percent of the original model's *prunable* weights (**weight parameters, excluding bias parameters**) that have been pruned.

+If you are compute-resource-constrained (i.e. your personal laptop takes a really long time to perform a training run with the base model), you can change the hyperparameters somewhat to reduce computational burden -- e.g. training epochs, hidden size, but please clearly report what you did, try to keep the changes minimal, and be consistent throughout the assignment.

 Preliminaries & Setup
 ---
 0. Share your hardware specs